9diov/Gruber-Interview/design.md

-The code is gonna use Python, Flask, Postgres, Redis.
-This is fairly standard choice in the python stack.
+The code is gonna use Python, Twisted and SQLite.
+Twisted is an event-driven networking engine, and is used because we need an in memory data store server.
+Normally my SQL database of choice is Postgres, SQLite3 is used here to remove the need for a separate DB instance.

 The final code will be very simple, using just the most naive implementation possible.
 Although I will go in some details on how to scale as well as justification on how the naive implementation can scale up.

 # Requirement